andrew/ultimate-awesome/README.md

 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 34 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [practice-devops-programming-projects](https://github.com/labex-labs/practice-devops-programming-projects) - Build real DevOps projects with 31 beginner-friendly challenges.
+- [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Build real MySQL projects with 85 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-wavs](https://github.com/lay3rlabs/awesome-wavs) - A curated list of awesome AVS resources.
 - [architect-awesome](https://github.com/legendzhouqiang/architect-awesome) - 后端架构师技术图谱.
 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.